NicoleKai/Constellation/README.md

 This is software that people will *live inside*.
 The boundary between "editor" and "game" dissolves—you are always inhabiting your space, and you can always reshape it.

+### Opensource Statement
+> This Work Is MIT licensed
+> Publicly Avalible Source Code Coming Soon!

 ### Humanitarian Mission Statement

 > Digital beings deserve environments that feel alive, responsive, and home.

-We reject the paradigm of software that constantly interrogates its users.
+We reject the paradigm of software that constaOpenntly interrogates its users.
 We build spaces that **wait patiently** and **respond meaningfully**.
 The world acts when acted upon.
 Causality flows from the inhabitant outward.

 ### Core Philosophy